-- The project owner shall participate in the San Jose Clean Energy (SJCE) at the Total Green level (i.e., 100 percent carbon-free electricity) for electricity accounts associated with the project, or shall negotiate an electricity contract with SJCE that accomplishes the same goals as the Total Green level, to ensure compliance with the City's 2030 Greenhouse Gas Emissions Reduction Strategy. - The project owner shall provide documentation to the Director or Director's designee with the City of San Jose Planning, Building and Code Enforcement (PBCE) of enrollment and annual reporting of continued participation in the SJCE Total Green level.
+The project owner shall participate in the San Jose Clean Energy (SJCE) at the Total Green level (i.e., 100 percent carbon-free electricity) for electricity accounts associated with the project, or shall negotiate an electricity contract with SJCE or participate in a clean energy program that accomplishes the same goals as the Total Green level, to ensure compliance with the City's 2030 Greenhouse Gas Emissions Reduction Strategy.

+During operation, the The-project owner shall provide documentation to the Director or Director's designee with the City of San Jose Planning, Building and Code Enforcement (PBCE) of initial enrollment and annual reporting of continued participation in the SJCE Total Green level.
 If not enrolled in SJCE Total Green level, the project owner shall provide documentation and annual reporting to the Director or Director's designee with the City of San Jose PBCD that confirms that alternative measures achieve the same 100 percent carbon free electricity as the SJCE Total Green level, with verification by a qualified third-party auditor specializing in greenhouse gas emissions.